emanuelepaiano/espresso-portal/README.md

 - Nginx or Apache2 webserver with php enabled
 - Sqlite3 or Mysql 5.5 server
 - PHP 5.5 with mysql and/or sqlite3 PDO support
+- PhpMyAdmin or external database client for backend [OPTIONAL]

 INSTALL: read INSTALL.txt file